-- (2) In addition to the actions that may be taken under the provisions of sections 79(3) and 86(3)(b)(ii) of the PSMA, the chief executive officer may under those provisions make a determination under section 238(1)(a) in respect of a member of the teaching staff. - (3) Without limiting section 80 of the PSMA, a contravention of this Act is to be taken to be a breach of discipline for the purposes of that section.
+- an officer who comes within section 235(1)(c); and - (b) an employing authority that is not the Minister (within the meaning in that Part) included references to the chief executive officer. - In addition to the actions that may be taken under the provisions (2) of sections 79(3) and 86(3)(b)(ii) of the PSMA, the chief executive officer may under those provisions make a determination under section 238(1)(a) in respect of a member of the teaching staff. - Without limiting section 80 of the PSMA, a contravention of (3) this Act is to be taken to be a breach of discipline for the purposes of that section.